kenu/okdevtv/public/md/yona/en.md

 ## Errors
 * `[error] play - Specified key was too long; max key length is 767 bytes [ERROR:1071, SQLSTATE:42000]` If you see this, delete MariaDB and reinstall
-* `sudo yum uninstall -y MariaDB-server MariaDB-client`
+* `sudo dnf uninstall -y MariaDB-server MariaDB-client`

 ## Yona in Windows
 * env variables